capacitor-community/appcenter-sdk-capacitor/CONTRIBUTING.md

 ### Local Setup

 1. Fork and clone the repo.
+1. Use NodeJS 16 or higher.
 1. Install the dependencies.

     ```shell
     npm install
     ```

-1. Install SwiftLint if you're on macOS.
+1. Install `swiftlint` & `cocoapods` if you're on macOS.

     ```shell
     brew install swiftlint
+    brew install cocoapods
     ```
+1. You will also need `android-commandlinetools` / `Android Studio`

 ### Scripts